-Talladega College: Historically Black Alabama College Marching Band To Perform At Trump Inaugur
+Talladega College: Historically Black Alabama College Marching Band To Perform At Trump Inauguration

 — Mark Bullock (@markb_wsfa) January 3, 2017

 Not everyone is convinced, however, that the Marching Tornadoes should skip Trump’s inauguration.
-Ron White (not the comedian of the same name), himeslf a graduate of a different historically black college – Fort Valley State University in Georgia – thinks Talladega College should regard the invitation as an opportunity to show respect to the office of the President, as well as to America.
+Ron White (not the comedian of the same name), himself a graduate of a different historically black college — Fort Valley State University in Georgia — thinks Talladega College should regard the invitation as an opportunity to show respect to the office of the President, as well as to America.

 “What they should do in my opinion is play that national anthem the best way they’ve ever played it in their life, because you’re basically saluting the country.”